Student Opportunities » Internships

 Compensation: Paid, college credit

-Application due: mid-March
+Application due: March 1, 2025

 The Intern Project (TIP) provides high school students from schools across LA County the opportunity to work in dynamic career areas.
 TIP company partner fields include: Arts, Media & Entertainment, Engineering & Tech, Business, Government/Non-Profit/Philanthropy, Sports, and Healthcare & Medical Technology.
 Priority will be given to high-need students.